RaulPPelaez/UAMMD/README.md

 A C++14+ header-only fast generic multiscale CUDA Molecular Dynamics framework made with moduarity, expandability and generality in mind.
 UAMMD is intended to be hackable and copy pastable.

-Although "Molecular Dynamics" is part of the name,the UAMMD framework allos for much more than that.
+Although "Molecular Dynamics" is part of the name,the UAMMD framework allows for much more than that.
 To this moment multiple integrators are implemented allowing it to perform:

 	-Molecular dynamics (MD)
 	-Brownian Dynamics  (BD)